LICE-dev/swane/README.md

 ## Introduction
 SWANe is a software designed and developed to improve and simplify the management of a wide range of advanced neuroimaging analysis algorithms.
-It consists of a library of predefinied workflows that can be managed through an user-friendly Graphical User Interface, which guides the users step by step to all the operations without any text-based command interface.
+It consists of a library of predefined workflows that can be managed through an user-friendly Graphical User Interface, which guides the users step by step to all the operations without any text-based command interface.
-SWANe straightforward pipeline can be used to manage imaging for epileptic patients of all ages (including pediatric patients).
-Its structure in indipendent modules permits to be diffusely adopted overcoming the difficulties to collect advanced imaging (especially metabolic and functional) in small epileptic centers.
+SWANe straightforward pipeline can be used to manage imaging for epileptic subjects of all ages.
+Its structure in independent modules permits to be diffusely adopted overcoming the difficulties to collect advanced imaging (especially metabolic and functional) in small epileptic centers.
-Each module is completely independent from the others and is dedicated to one imaging modality/analysis, starting from a 3D-T1 weighted image, which represent the “base image” for all the analysis.
+Each module is completely independent of the others and is dedicated to one imaging modality/analysis, starting from a 3D-T1 weighted image, which represent the “base image” for all the analysis.